 A native of Pasadena and a Yonsei (fourth-generation Japanese American), and committed foodie, Leslie has been the Executive Director of the Armory Center for the Arts in Pasadena since September of 2018.
 She was President and CEO of the Japanese American Cultural & Community Center (JACCC) located in Los Angeles, one of the largest ethnic arts and cultural centers of its kind in the United States.
 During her tenure at JACCC, Leslie developed robust new programs such as Ukuleles for Little Tokyo, Fiesta Matsuri, and most recently initiating a capital campaign to inaugurate the Toshizo Watanabe Culinary Cultural Center.
 Prior to her tenure at JACCC, Ms. Ito was Program Director for Arts and Health at the California Community Foundation, and Director of Grant Programs at the Los Angeles County Arts Commission.
 In 2017, Leslie was the recipient of the Durfee Foundation’s Stanton Fellowship where she studied Japanese artisans carrying on centuries old traditions in contemporary ways.

 Mary, the fourth of five children was born in Kessab, Syria in 1936.
 Her family along with other survivors of the Armenian Genocide was allowed to repatriate to their homeland after the French gained control of Syria.
 After her father’s service in the French military ended, the family moved to Lebanon in 1948 where her father was offered a position managing a soap and wine making factory.
 Mary became the family’s main source of income, after her father became ill, foreclosing on her academic aspirations.
 It was there that she met her husband Abraham, visiting Lebanon in search of lost relatives.
 Within three weeks, he had proposed and soon afterwards they married and followed relatives to Pasadena.
-Her warmth and language proficiency led her to a career at Pasadena Unified School District as a Bi-lingual Specialist for 23 years.
+Her warmth and language proficiency led her to a 23-year career at Pasadena Unified School District first as a Bi-lingual Teacher’s Assistant and later, a Community Liaison Specialist.
 Mary’s childhood recipes and love of food became the inspiration for husband Abraham’s well-loved Middle Eastern Restaurant in Pasadena and her son Jack, a proficient cook who is profiled in The Urban Forager: Culinary Exploring & Cooking on L.A.’s Eastside.

 Elisa is first and foremost a lover of community.
 She is the founding executive director of the Armory Center for the Arts in Pasadena, a nationally recognized center for arts education and community development.
 A self-taught cook, she spent her formative years in Southeast Asia—her first foray into the world’s culinary marketplaces.
 She completed the Pro Cooking course at the New School of Cooking and is an enthusiastic member of Los Angeles Bread Bakers.
 Elisa’s appreciation for food and culture is evidenced through her adventurous blog, The Urban Forager.
 She is author of The Cousins’ Passover: Reflections on Fifteen Years of Celebrations and contributing author of Interplay: Inspiring Wonder, Discovery, and Learning through Interdisciplinary Museum-Community Partnerships.
 Her first cookbook, The Urban Forager, Culinary Exploring & Cooking on L.A.’s Eastside was published in March of 2019 by Prospect Park Books.